kentik/api-schema-public/README.md

 development beyond critical bug fixes.
 Most importantly, they do not receive support for new features.

-New features, extensions of existing functionality may be introduced in stable APIs as long as added functionality is backwards compatible (i.e. does not allow aby changes in behavior of clients).
+New features, extensions of existing functionality may be introduced in stable APIs as long as added functionality is backwards compatible (i.e. does not allow any changes in behavior of clients).

 ## Repository layout
 - [proto](./proto) - Kentik API schemas